M4ciel/next.js/README.md

 Below is a list of the functionalities I’ve implemented so far.
 These features are designed to be modular, reusable, and easy to integrate into any Next.js project.

+1. **Form Validation with Zod:** A robust form validation function using Zod, providing strong typing and validation in one step for complex forms.

 ## 🛠️ Future Additions
 I’m always learning and exploring new things in Next.js.
 Here are some features I plan to implement soon: